 And it’s not just about playing with experienced or older players, it’s about playing with players who are better than you are.
 If there’s one short cut to getting better it’s playing with players who are better than you are.

-As a professional soccer player, you won’t have time to really think after receiving the soccer ball.
+While you want to slow down when you’re in the box and about to shoot on goal, during the course of the game you’ll have to make quick decisions.
+As a professional soccer player, you won’t have time to really think when receiving the soccer ball.
 Know what you are going to do with the ball before you get it.
-This means knowing where you’re support is coming from and receiving the ball with your body blocking it from the defender.
+This means knowing where your support is coming from and receiving the ball with your body blocking it from the defender.
+Barcelona are experts at this, every pass is made to the right side of the player and they always have support around each other, usually in triangles, with support in front to the side and in back.
+But Barcelona play the ball quickly, something that is probably hard to ascertain when just watching on television.

 Eventually, playing simple soccer will become automatic when you are involved in the rhythm of the game.
 But it’s important to want and ask for the ball.
 If you don’t ask for the ball you might not get it – they might think you don’t want it or aren’t open.